ruanhao/microcebus/README.md

 # Microcebus

-Microcebus is my workspace environment setup script.
+Microcebus is my Vim environment setup script.
+But i am now using Emacs :)

 ## Installation